 Dr. Mark Miller, physician and parent, spoke to the Board about the frustration his family has experienced in trying to find oral therapy services in Idaho for his deaf son.
 He suggested that the approach of teaching deaf children English as their first language, rather than sign language, needs to be an option that is available to deaf children and their parents.
 He noted that while cochlear implants have been available in Idaho since the 1990's, the availability of oral therapy has never caught up to the need.
-There is one program in the Boise area (an oral-preschool program) and though ISDB provides very limited funding support to the program, the program is not able to adequately compensate the teachers.
-This puts the program at risk because the teachers leave for higher paying jobs.
+There is one program in the Boise area (an oral-preschool program) and though ISDB provides very limited funding support to the program at risk because the teachers leave for higher paying jobs.
 He noted that there is no program available to teach parents how to orally train their children.
 The philosophy bias limits what the ISDB is willing to do.
 He recommends a steering committee to plan, long-term, on how to meet the needs of deaf children in Idaho.
 He encouraged the Board to consider making significant changes in the system so that all deaf children benefit, not just a few.
 He asked for an overhaul of the entire ISDB strategic plan and that the plan specifically detail other therapy options besides sign language.